michu1810/fastapi-foodtracker/README.md

 Every year, millions of tons of food are wasted.
 In Poland alone, this figure is close to 5 million tons.
 We throw food away because we forget about expiration dates, buy too much, or plan poorly.
 I decided to leverage my technical skills to create a tool that actively helps combat this ubiquitous problem at the individual level.

 **Food Tracker** is my answer to this challenge.
-It is a fully functional web application that I designed and built from scratch to give users a simple and effective way to manage their home pantry, save money, and care for our planet.
+It is a fully functional web application that I designed and built from scratch to give users a simple and effective way to manage their home pantry—alone or with others—to save money, and to care for our planet.
 This repository is not just code—it's a demonstration of my approach to building complex, secure, and efficient full-stack systems.

 </details>